 The first thing you need to consider before you even buy a pregnancy test is "Where am I at in my cycle?"

 For instance, if you're not supposed to start your period for another four days, you don't want to buy a rapid response test because it's meant to read your urine quickly and will need a really high amount of HCG, normally found after your missed period, to even read it.
 Likewise, if you're still a few days out from starting your period, you don't want to mess with a digital test because those also take higher levels of HCG to produce a positive result.
 Taking one of these tests early on and getting a negative result doesn't actually mean you're not pregnant, it means the test isn't right for you at this stage of your pregnancy.
 Instead, you need an early result test - one that tests for low levels of HCG.

 What Kind of Pregnancy Test Should I Take and When?

-You probablly should take a pregnancy test yet.
+You probablly should NOT take a pregnancy test yet.
 If you really, really need to pee on something, grab some internet cheapies off Amazon, a dollar store test, or one of those cheap WalMart pink dye tests.
 The result will most likely not be accurate, but you won't feel bad for spending too much money to pee on something.

 Try an early response test.
 I never reccommend blue dye tests unless you're late for your period.
 They're notorious for false positives.
 Instead, I go by the gold standard - a First Response Early Result pregnancy test, otherwise known as FRER.
 These are pretty dang accurate, and get more accurate as you get closer to your period.
 With my second daughter I took one when I was still 3 or 4 days away from my period and it gave me a positive result.
 Keep in mind that only "early result" tests will work at this stage, not digitals and not rapid response.